sunilmeister/sunilmeister.github.io/README.md

 2. Deserialize dashboard.json to create DashboardJson.js
 3. Edit DashboardJson.js to do the following
 	The first line, change "{" to "var uiJson = {"
-	Append the file AddPostfixToDashboardJs.txt to bottom of DashboardJson.js Copy DashboardJson.js to freeboard-master/js
+	Append the file DashboardJsonAdd.txt to bottom of DashboardJson.js Copy DashboardJson.js to freeboard-master/js